New app 'doesn't change anything,' says Para Transpo rider | CBC News

 "There's still a few minor issues with it, but it's workable," said John Redins, a disabilities advocate and board member for Ottawa Transit Riders.

-He says the latest upgrades included in the new app are a time-saver.
+He said the latest upgrades included in the new app will save time.

 "You don't have to go on queue at 7 a.m. every morning [for] the next day."